- 2 tablespoons brown sugar

 - 1/2 teaspoon prepared mustard

-- Combine the remaining ingredients.
-Turn chops; spread with brown sugar mixture.
+- Place chops on a broiler pan; sprinkle with salt and pepper.
+Broil 4 in. from heat 5 minutes.
+Turn; top with brown sugar mixture.
 Broil 4-5 minutes longer or until a thermometer reads 145°.
-Let stand for 5 minutes before serving.
+Let stand 5 minutes before serving.
 Yield: 2 servings.

 Light-Bodied Red Wine

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.